calebluh/quantum-computing/README.md

 # Quantum-Computing

-A collection of notes and coding exercises to prepare for graduate, and hopefully doctoral, studies in the quantum computing field.
+A collection of notes and coding exercises to prepare for graduate and, hopefully, doctoral studies in the quantum computing field.

 ## Resources